-He’s read our reviews and spoken at length to some friends of his who stayed with us a couple of years ago.
+He’s read the Boutique Narrowboat reviews on Tripadvisor and spoken at length to some friends of his who stayed with us a couple of years ago.

 He’s done everything he can to prepare for the experience but is still nervous about narrowboating and understandably wanted some reassurance.
 His situation is very common.
 I’ve spoken to many, many novices over the last few years and most have told me they had some degree of trepidation before their holiday.

 So this is what I tell them.